 PROMOTION.
-All students whose registration record is complete may, at the end of the First Year Course, select the department in which he or she wishes to major - i.e. Painting or Sculpture.
-The Life and Portrait studios are classified as Painting and Advanced Painting.
+All students whose registration record is complete may, at the end of the First Year Course, select the department in which he or she wishes to major-i.e. Painting, Sculpture or Illustration.
+Entrance into Mural Decoration may only be made after at least two preparatory years and then after consultation with the Curator and the Head of the Mural Decoration Department.
+The Life and Portrait Studios are classified as Painting and Advanced Painting.
 Opportunity for promotion is made at stated Faculty meetings.
 One painting and one drawing from the Painting studio (not work done outside studio) must be submitted with the application for the Advanced Painting studio.